 Hartford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Hartford has a very low overall level of education: only 8.35% of people over 25 hold a 4-year college degree or higher.
+The citizens of Hartford have a very low rate of college education: just 8.35% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Hartford in 2022 was $22,852, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $91,408 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.